IMBOLC / ST. BRIGID’S DAY

 The Christian saint Brigit was born around the year 439 AD and died around 524.
 She was reputedly born at Faughart, Co.
 Louth, where a well dedicated to her still attracts many visitors.

-The monastery that Brigid founded at Kildare had a long history, with abbesses, abbots and bishops being recorded there through more than a thousand years.
+The monastery that Brigit founded at Kildare had a long history, with abbesses, abbots and bishops being recorded there through more than a thousand years.
 Cogitosus’ Life of St. Brigit contains a fascinating description of the church at Kildare, rare for the detail it provides on Early Medieval architecture in Ireland.
+The 7th century church was probably located on the same site as the 13th century cathedral, which is still standing.

 The Cathedral, KIldare.